Welcome to the COB Team!

-Why I become a professor. . .I started teaching part-time when I was in industry and liked it so much I left my business behind and when back to do my doctorate.
+Why I became a professor. . .I started teaching part-time when I was in industry and liked it so much I left my business behind and went back to do my doctorate.

 The coolest thing I have been working on this summer is . . . hiring lots of new faculty for the College of Business.